Chow mein: Indian Chinese cuisine

-Chow mein is also common in Indian Chinese.
+Chow mein is a popular dish in the Indian Chinese cuisine.
 In India, it was introduced by the Chinese of Calcutta.
 Chow mein always refers to soft, boiled noodles.
-When the noodles are lightly fried, the chow mein is referred to as "Hakka style".
+When the noodles are lightly fried, the chow mein is referred to as "Hakka style" which originates from the culinary traditions of the Hakka people in southeastern China.
 Crispy fried noodles are also often available, but under the name "chop suey" or "American chop suey".
 All styles always include a medley of vegetables including cabbage, bamboo shoots, pea pods, green peppers, chilli peppers and carrots.
 Common proteins are chicken and scrambled eggs, but pork and shrimp are also used.
 In the New Delhi area, chow mein can sometimes include paneer with the mixture of noodles and vegetables.

 In Kolkata, the home city of Indian-Chinese cuisine, the dish is sold out of thousands of street carts lining every neighborhood, often spelled as "chowmin" and involves heavy use of green chilli and garlic.
 The Pakistani version includes carrots, cabbage, peppers, spring onions, chilies, and ginger garlic paste.

 Indonesian Chinese cuisine

 There are two Indonesian versions of chow mein.
 One is Mie goreng, which is (sometimes spicy) stir-fried noodle dish with variants of toppings, and the other is a crispy noodle dish topped with sauce that is pretty popular and existed in virtually all Chinese restaurant in Indonesia.
-It goes popular with the name of I fu mie or Mi Siram, literally means drenched noodle, in Indonesian Chinese cuisine.
-In Indonesia, i fu mie is usually served with thick egg sauce with cauliflower, broccoli, mushroom, kekkian or prawn cake, and chicken.
+It goes popular with the name of Ifumi or Mi Siram, literally means drenched noodle, in Indonesian Chinese cuisine.
+In Indonesia, ifumi is usually served with thick egg sauce with cauliflower, broccoli, mushroom, kekkian or prawn cake, and chicken.
 Several varieties does exists such as vegetarian and seafood that contains squid, prawn and fish instead of kekkian.
 The dish is often confused with Lo mein.